pupilfirst/wd301-scripts/react-app-state/implementing-app-state/README.md

   name: string;
 }

-// Dialogue 1: I'll rename this interface from State to ProjectsState.
+// Dialogue 1: I'll rename the interface in the `ProjectList` component from `State` to `ProjectsState`.
 And I'll also export the interface. export interface ProjectsState {
   projects: Project[];
   isLoading: boolean;